 The definition of central bank reserves is meant to follow the guidance included in OSFI's LAR Guideline (i.e., Chapter 2, footnote 14).
 Balances that an institution has in its settlement account at the Bank of Canada should be included in the central bank reserves amount.
 The exclusion of central bank reserves is not limited to Canadian central bank reserves only as it is intended to cover all central bank reserves an institution holds across jurisdictions, which would also include, for example, reserves institutions hold with the US Federal Reserve.

 Assets that are excluded from the leverage ratio do not have to form part of an institution's HQLA pool (e.g. the operational requirements applied to HQLA in the LCR do not apply to the leverage ratio exclusions).

-OSFI expects all institutions to exclude eligible assets from the leverage ratio in order to support consistent application across institutions and institutions' ability to supply credit to the economy.
+OSFI expects all institutions to exclude eligible central bank reserves from the leverage ratio in order to support consistent application across institutions and institutions' ability to supply credit to the economy.

 Exposures acquired through participation in the PPPLF can be excluded from risk-based capital and leverage ratios.

 D-SIBs should include all leverage ratio exclusions in the "other adjustments" line in the LR1 template of OSFI's Guideline D-12.
 Non-D-SIBs should exclude the leverage ratio exclusions from line 1 in the LR2 template of OSFI's Guideline D-12 and add a footnote to explain that the adjustment was made due to guidance issued by OSFI in April 2020.

 Yes, the 0.7 scalar mentioned in paragraph 150 of Chapter 4 of the 2019 CAR Guideline can continue to be used by institutions until the end of the fourth fiscal quarter of 2023.